 Free shipping is a major incentive as well as a faultless USP, so much so that nine in ten respondents cited free shipping as their main incentive to shop online.
 If your site does offer free shipping, but over a certain amount, make sure to be upfront about the requirements.
 Transparency is highly valued by today’s shoppers.

-It’s good to note that offering help during the checkout process can also help prevent customers abandoning their purchase due to unanswered questions.
+It’s good to note that offering help during the checkout process can also help prevent customers from abandoning their purchase due to unanswered questions.
 Implementing a live chat icon or an FAQ section may be something to think about.

-Messenger provides the shopper the opportunity to learn more information about specifics which, if unattended to, might prevent them from going through with their purchase.
+Messenger provides the shopper with the opportunity to learn more information about specifics which, if unattended to, might prevent them from going through with their purchase.
 Why not invest in technology for a month or two and measure the difference in results?

 While shipping is important, don’t forget about your return policy.
 Up to 66% of shoppers say that they would spend more with a generous return policy.
 Given that there is no option to feel the material of that jumper or see the size of that handbag in person, an easy and flexible return policy couldn’t be more crucial in some customers’ shopping sprees.